muxy/extensions-js/README.md

 ## Using the library

+### Managing Twitch Extension Secrets
+Before you can use the Muxy Extension SDK you will have to create a new extension on [https://vulcan.curseforge.com](https://vulcan.curseforge.com).
+Once you have done that take the Extension id and secret and submit them to [https://u.muxy.io/dev](https://u.muxy.io/dev) This will allow the automatic sandbox credentials to work for your extension.

 ### Creating a Client

 Including the muxy-extensions-sdk library (either by directly importing or loading off Muxy's CDN) will create a global window.Muxy object that handles all interactions with the extension backend system.